 The solids are sucked off the bottom of the clarifier tanks leaving a clear liquid which then flows out to the oxidation ponds.

-There are seven pond cells and it takes about 16 days for the clear liquid from the clarifiers to flow through the oxidation ponds.
+There are six pond cells and it takes about 16 days for the clear liquid from the clarifiers to flow through the oxidation ponds.
 Sunlight and natural processes kill the harmful bacteria and viruses.

 The cleaned water in the oxidation ponds is discharged through a long outfall pipe which discharges 3km off New Brighton beach.
 The outfall pipe length from the oxidation ponds is 5.2 kilometres and it is 1.8 metres in diameter.
 It is buried about 8 metres below the sea floor.